 ECIN has expanded its partnership with AppleTree to six campuses, each of which serves communities with high rates of community trauma and violence, to implement and evaluate the impact of high-quality early childhood mental health consultation on school environment, teacher effectiveness, and student behavior.

-Evaluating the Impact of Financial Interventions at Martha’s Table and LIFT
+Evaluating the Impact of Financial Interventions at Martha’s Table

 ECIN is working with Martha's Table to provide research and evaluation assistance that bridges silos, reduces redundancy, and optimizes DC-wide evaluation efforts within early childcare/education settings.
 ECIN and Martha’s Table are also exploring opportunities to partner around parent and teacher wellness efforts.